-1. All State employees, when away from home and office on official duties, shall be reimbursed for actual expenses incurred for travel accommodations, postage, parking, tolls, telephones, telegraph, express, other incidentals, and reasonable subsistence as detailed below.
-However, effective July 1, 1994, no employee shall be eligible for the reimbursement of any in-state, mid-tour meal.
+1. All State employees, when away from home and office on official duties, shall be reimbursed for expenses incurred for lodging, meals and incidentals, at the applicable rate established by the General Services Administration ("GSA") for that location.
 Expenses shall be paid out of the appropriations made for the support of the respective departments.